On a representation of partially-distinguishable populations: Alternative formulation

 \begin{proof} The Borel $\sigma$-algebra on $\boN(\boP(\boX))$ is the one generated by subsets of the form \eqns{ C = \{ \mu \in \boN(\boP(\boX)) \st \mu(B) = i \}, } for some $B \in \calB(\boP(\boX))$ and $i \in \bbN$.
 The inverse image of $C$ by $\zeta$ is found to be \eqns{ \zeta^{-1}[C] = \bigg\{ P \in \boP_{\boF} \st \sum_{x \in \calX_P} \ind{B}(p_x) = i \bigg\}, } where $\calX_P$ is the population on which $P$ is defined and $\{p_x\}_{x \in \calX_P}$ is the indexed family of probability measures on $\boX$ induced by $P$.
 Following the same route as in the proof of Theorem~\ref{thm:eqToPointProcesses}, we can verify that $\zeta^{-1}[C] \in \calP^*_{\boF}$. \end{proof}

-Theorem~\ref{thm:popProcToMeasure} shows stochastic representations can be expressed as a random counting measures, or point process, on the set of probability measures on $\boX$, and such will be the understanding in this section.
+Theorem~\ref{thm:popProcToMeasure} shows that stochastic representations can be expressed as a random counting measure, or point process, on the set of probability measures on $\boX$.
 The transformation $\zeta$ introduced in this proposition does not preserve the representation of strong indistinguishability and is not bi-measurable as a consequence.
-This can be seen as beneficial in practice since the observability of strong indistinguishability is often out of reach.
-The only individuals that are known to be strongly indistinguishable in this case are the ones that are almost surely at the same point of the state space, i.e., the ones which law is known to be of the form $\delta_{\bfx}$ for some $\bfx \in \boX$.
+This can be seen as beneficial in practice since the observability of strong indistinguishability is often not realistic.
+The only individuals that are known to be strongly indistinguishable in this case are the ones that are almost surely at the same point of the state space.